Configuration

 Usage

+By default, the runtime uses the same version of the Camunda Docker images as the Maven module.
 You can change the Docker images and other runtime properties in the following way.

-- Camunda Spring Boot SDK
+- Camunda Spring Boot Starter

 - Java client